lumusitech/backend-node-ts-clean-noc-app/README.md

 - [Cron](https://www.npmjs.com/package/cron): cron is a robust tool for running jobs (functions or commands) on schedules defined using the cron syntax.
 Perfect for tasks like data backups, notifications, and many more!

+- [Dotenv](https://www.npmjs.com/package/dotenv): Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

+- [Env-Var](https://www.npmjs.com/package/env-var): Verification, sanitization, and type coercion for environment variables in Node.js and web applications.
+Supports TypeScript!

 Development:

 - [git linter](https://www.npmjs.com/package/git-commit-msg-linter): A lightweight, independent, 0 configurations and joyful git commit message linter. 👀 Watching your every git commit message INSTANTLY 🚀.